roitberg-group/torchani-amber/README.md

 Familiarity with Amber, Pmemd and/or Sander is assumed in what follows.

-To use TorchANI-Amber to run full-ML simulations you must include three different
+To use TorchANI-Amber to run full-ML simulations, you need three different namelists in your input file:
-namelists:
-- First the usual `&cntrl` namelist, which *must have* the flag `iextpot = 1`, together with the usual simulation configuration.
+- The usual `&cntrl` namelist, which *must have* the flag `iextpot = 1`, together with the usual simulation configuration.
 - Second, the `&extpot` namelist, with the only setting `extprog = 'TORCHANI'`.
-- Third, the `&ani` namelist, which has the actual `TorchANI` configuration.
+- Third, the `&ani` namelist, with the actual `TorchANI` configuration.

-The `&ani` namelist has the following basic options:
+The `&ani` namelist supports the following basic options:
-- `model_type` (string)
+- `model_type` (*string*)
    The neural network to choose.
 Possible values are `"ani1x"`, `"ani1ccx"`, `"ani2x"`, `anidr`.
 For usage of custom models see section *Support for custom models*.
 Default is `"ani1x"` (case sensitive).